Madhurey: Filming

 The set resembling vegetable market designed by Rajeevan was erected on a five-acre land opposite Ponniyamman Kovil, at Saligramam, Chennai.
 The set which cost around ₹16 crore consisting of a garden, marketplace, fish-market, flower shop, lorry stand, cinema theatre, temple, church, railway line, housing colony and slum, most of the film's shooting was done on that set.
+The song "Kanden Kanden" was shot at France and Italy especially at lavender gardens while the song "Ice Katti" was shot in a glass dome set with "tinted glass and special paints sprayed on glass from abroad".